stevekinney/stevekinney.net/src/writing/svelte-stores.md

 };
 ```

 Now, the real implementation does a bunch of fun things like—you know—making sure you're actually passing it functions as a subscribers.
-So, definitely use that one.
+So, definitely use the stores that Svelte provides over my naïve implementation above.
 But, this oversimplification should at least help you wrap your mind around how Svelte stores under the hood.

 ## Abstracting Writeable Stores

 Sometimes you want all of the goodness of a store, but you want to give it a cleaner interface.
-For example, instead of letting anyone set the value of the store to _anything_, you want to only allow the recipient of your store to increment the count, decrement the count, and reset it back to zero.
+For example, instead of letting just anyone set the value of the store to _anything_, you want to only allow consumers to increment the count, decrement the count, and reset it back to zero.
 (As opposed to doing something wild like setting it to a string.
 Some people just want to see the world burn.)
 Like I said earlier, as long as you abide by the store contract, you can do whatever you want and it still counts as a store.

 Okay, so what does this mean—this basically means that you can proxy the subscribe method and then add whatever methods you want that will handle updating the values.